rossanmol/chainwatcher/README.md

 - Tailwind / Shadcn / RadixUI were used for styling of the components.
 - Zod ❤️, a small library that converts `unknown` to fully typed definitions.
 When receiving input from users, zod is a must.
 - Prettier / Eslint to ensure consistent code style across the whole project.
 This is even more useful with more contributors.
+- Usage of localstorage for storing state required for notifications.
+This ensures that data is not lost after reload.
+- Usage of cookie for currencies, the perfect data source that can be used across browser and server.

 # Project Requirements